Grum999/BuliCommander/README.md

   - Allows to search from defined path
     - Including or not sub-directories
     - Including or not hidden and backup files
-  - Allows to filter on file properties (name, size, date, ...)
+  - Allows to filter on file properties
+    - Name
+    - Size
+    - Date
+    - ...
-  - Allows to filter on image properties (format, dimension, ratio, ...)
+  - Allows to filter on image properties
+    - Format
+    - Dimension
+    - Ratio
+    - ...
   - Allows to easily export results